mfreeman451/serviceradar/SECURITY.md

 ### How to Report
 - **Email**: Send a detailed report to [security@serviceradar.cloud](mailto:security@serviceradar.cloud).
-- **Discord**: Alternatively, you can contact us directly via our [official Discord server]([insert Discord invite link here](https://discord.gg/dq6qRcmN)).
+- **Discord**: Alternatively, you can contact us directly via our [official Discord server](https://discord.gg/dq6qRcmN).
 Please DM a member of the security team or a project maintainer.

 ### What to Include
 - A clear description of the vulnerability.